web3privacy/cypherpunkacademy/Videos/Readme.md

-# Videos that will become parts of the course
+# Videos that will become included in the course

 ## basics